OpenSlides/openslides3-autoupdate-service/README.md

 ### Projector

-To register a list of projectors:
+To get the projector data for a list of projectors:

 ```
 curl localhost:8002/system/projector?projector_ids=1,2,3